maavumich/project0/docs/caen_and_cli_editors.md

 **Windows Subsystem for Linux (WSL), a.k.a.
 Bash on Ubuntu on Windows** [Link](https://goo.gl/d77ZC3)

 Allows you to natively run Ubuntu 14.04 on a Windows 10 machine.
-Similar to SSH itself, this only gives you access to a bash terminal shell (hence why it'll show up on your machine as "Bash on Ubuntu on Windows").
+Like SSH, this only gives you access to a bash command-line interface (hence why it'll show up on your machine as "Bash on Ubuntu on Windows").

 Modern Ubuntu installations come with an SSH client preinstalled.
 After setting up your WSL installation, connect to CAEN by executing:

     ssh [your-uniqname]@login.engin.umich.edu

 from within Bash on Ubuntu on Windows.